High-Level Synthesis with the Vitis Unified IDE

 After completing this comprehensive training, you will have the necessary skills to:

-• Describe the high-level synthesis flow
+• Describe the HLS component development flow

 Course Outline